Rigidity of quantum algebras

 \begin{theorem} Let $q\in\mathbb{C}^*$ be a non-root of unity.
 Let $A_q=R^G$, where $R$ is a $\mathbb{C}$-domain and $G$ is a finite subgroup of $\mathbb{C}$-automorphisms of $R.$ Then $R\cong A_{q'}$ for some $q'\in\mathbb{C}^*.$ \end{theorem}

-Just as for the analogous result for spherical subalgebras of rational Cherednik algebras, the proof of Theorem \ref{FixedTorus} crucially utilizes Harich-Chandra bimodules over $A_q$.
+Just as for the analogous result for spherical subalgebras of rational Cherednik algebras, the proof of Theorem \ref{FixedTorus} crucially utilizes Harish-Chandra bimodules over $A_q$.
 We recall their definition next.
-In what follows, given $a\in A^*$ and an $A$-bimodule $M,$ we denote by $\Ad(a)\in \End(M)$ the cojugation by $a.$
+In what follows, given $a\in A^*$ and an $A$-bimodule $M,$ we denote by $\Ad(a)\in \End(M)$ the conjugation by $a.$

 \begin{defin}

 Let $M$ be a $A_q$-bimodule.
 Then $M$ is a Harish-Chandra bimodule if $Ad(x), Ad(y)$ act semi-simply on $M.$

 \end{defin}